TheBluePineapple/portable-rust-guide/README.md

 3. Visual Studio 2019 C++ Build Tools
    + Get the installer [here](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=BuildTools&rel=16)
    + Run it and select *Desktop Development with C++* then click install
-   + Currently I have been unable to find a way to make this part of the process portable. if you want it to be portable as well, instead of using msvc you need to use MinGW, this means you need to choose mingw as the host triplet to install, and you need to change the mingw environment variables, I have not tried this yet, but I will update this repository later.
+   + Currently I have been unable to find a way to make this part of the process portable. if you want it to be portable as well, instead of using MSVC you need to use MinGW, this means you need to choose MinGW as the host triplet to install, and you need to change the MinGW environment variables, I have not tried this yet, but I will update this repository later.
 4. Then run [setup.bat](https://github.com/TheBluePineapple/portable-rust-guide/blob/main/setup.bat) to set the environment/path variables
    + Make sure environment variables were set correctly
    + If you have other portable programs running along side rust, like Visual Studio Code, MinGW(if so make sure to choose _x86_64-pc-windows-gnu_ as your host triplet to install in **step 5**), git, or an X11 server.
 Some of the paths for these are commented out in the [setup.bat](https://github.com/TheBluePineapple/portable-rust-guide/blob/main/setup.bat) file, but you should make sure that they are correct before running